-- Go to the Registrar, provide your passport photo if you have not done so already and pick up your student identification card.
-This allows you to check out library books, register your car, borrow sports equipment, and avail yourself of other AUD privileges. - Make sure your student portal and email are activated and that you are checking them for all important information - Find out the name of your Academic Advisor highlighted on your student portal and schedule a meeting. - Wait to purchase textbooks until you have registered for your classes and are sure of all the books and materials you will need.
-Check with the Student Government Association (SGA) Bookstore, C225 (ext.
-450) for a list of used books.
-The bulletin board next to the AUD Bookstore in The Center Building also has a listing of current books for sale. - Make sure your check important dates on your academic calendar: Be aware of the Drop/Add dates.
-You may not drop and add any classes after this date.
-Also mind the date of the last day to withdraw from classes. - You are strongly encouraged to join a club, student organization, or sports team.
-All information related to student activities is available through Student Affairs located in The Center, 3rd Floor. - You can check out sports equipment via the Athletics Division in Student Affairs.
-Make sure to bring your ID card. - Stay connected to what's happening at AUD by checking the various notice boards located around campus, viewing the Electronic Notice-board at the Registrar's Office, checking the Events Calendar on the AUD website and following AUD on social media such as Instagram or snapchat @audubai.
-Moreover, check the Student Affairs Calendar of Events, and stay in touch with the AUD Student Government Association through social media by following them on Instagram @audsga, or contact them on ext.
-450. - If you are a resident student: - Register your car with the Security Supervisor (ext.
+- At the beginning of the semester, following the drop/add period, you can apply for your identification card through the Registrar Portal.
+This allows you to check out library books, register your car, borrow sports equipment, and avail yourself of other AUD privileges. - Your student planner, provided by the Student Affairs Office on your first day, will be a great resource to know where to go for what.
+Make sure you get your copy and keep it handy. - Make sure your student portal and email are activated and that you are checking them for all important information - Make sure you stay in touch with your new Academic Advisor, their name will be highlighted on your student portal.
+Your advisor will be a great help regarding what courses to take or any issues with your courses. - Wait until you have registered for your classes and are sure of all the books and materials needed for the course to purchase textbooks.
+The bulletin board located next to the AUD Bookstore in The Center Building also has a listing of current books available. - Make sure you check important dates on your academic calendar: Be aware of the Drop/Add dates.
+You may not drop and add any class after this date.
+Also mind the date of the last day for withdrawal from classes. - You are strongly encouraged to join a club, student organization, or sports team.
+All information related to student activities is available through Student Affairs located in The Center, 3rd Floor.
+Students that join student organizations and volunteer can get a co-curricular transcript upon graduation.
+More information regarding the opportunities to be involved are found on pp. 59-60. - You can check out sports equipment from the Athletics Division in Student Affairs.
+Make sure to bring your ID card. - Stay connected to what's happening at AUD by checking the various notice boards located around campus, viewing the Electronic Notice-board at the Registrar's Office, checking the Events Calendar on the AUD website and following AUD on social media such as Instagram or snapchat @audubai and @audstudentlife. - The AUD Student Government Association is a great resource to have your voice heard.
+Reach out to them through social media by following them on Instagram @audsga, or contact them on ext.
+450. - If you are a resident student: - If you have a car, register it with the Security Supervisor (ext.
 502).
 Stop by the Security Office located at the Exit Gate to complete this process. - Make sure to lock your room and keep your key with you.
 Do not lend your room key to other individuals.
 Room security is your responsibility. - Get to know the Resident Assistants (RAs).
 Attend the first residence hall meeting.
 These are held at the beginning of each new semester.
+There are also many benefits for being an RA, visit the Housing Office for information on how to become an RA.